 - 5. Run the deployment, passing in your settings files.
-There are also some post-deployment action options in the [Bastion Settings] group of the stamp-specific Initialization file you should consider prior to deployment: - a. run\sanity If set to true the sanity\test.sh script will be executed that will verify the basic functionality of your overcloud deployment. - b. run tempest If set to true the Tempest intregration test suite will be executed against your overcloud deployment. - Note: Note: Tempest requires that the sanity test must be run first so run\sanity, above, must also be set to true. - c. tempest\smoke\only If run\tempest, above, is set to true this option, which is set to true by default, will cause Tempest to run only a small subset of the test suite, where the tests are tagged as "smoke".
+There are also some post-deployment validation options in the [Bastion Settings] group of the stamp-specific initialization file you should consider prior to deployment: - a. run_sanity If set to true the sanity_test.sh script will be executed that will verify the basic functionality of your overcloud deployment. - b. run tempest If set to true the Tempest intregration test suite will be executed against your overcloud deployment.

+Note: Tempest requires that the sanity test must be run first so run_sanity, above, must also be set to true.
+For more information about Tempest please refer to the Dell EMC Ready Bundle for Red Hat OpenStack Overcloud Validation Guide.

+c. tempest_smoke_only - If run_tempest, above, is set to true this option, which is set to true by default, will cause Tempest to run only a small subset of the test suite, where the tests are tagged as "smoke".
 If set to false the entire Tempest suite will be run, which can take an hour or more to complete.

 '''

-cd /root/JetStream/deploy-auto/osp_deployer
+cd /root/JetStream/deploy-auto/osp deployer

 python deployer.py -s /root/JetStream/acme.ini

 '''